 Mr X has been contributing to his retirement plans for 30 years and is still paying into them.
 Currently, he is a 40% taxpayer but will be a 20% taxpayer when he retires.
-He is looking to finish work in the next 12 months.
+He was looking to finish work in the next 12 months.

-Although he has been very pleased with the overall performance of his funds, he feels that now is the time to look at ways of locking in this growth so he can plan his retirement with a greater degree of certainty.
+Although he has been very pleased with the overall performance of his funds, he feels that now was the time to look at ways of locking in this growth so he can plan his retirement with a greater degree of certainty.

 He also wanted a full de-brief on the changes to the pension industry that were outlined in the 2014 Budget as well as the changes to ISA limits and how these would affect any recommendation/decision moving forward.
-He has funds invested in investments such as ISAs and likes the idea of both the tax efficiency and flexibility of these types of investments if he should need additional income in the future.
+He has funds invested in financial investments such as ISAs and likes the idea of both the tax efficiency and flexibility of these types of investments if he should need additional income in the future.

 We gave Mr X a full de-brief of the potential changes regarding personal pensions, including accessibility.
-We also advised on the potential tax implications as well as the ISA limit changes and the way in which you can pay into ISAs such as cash or investment.
+We also advised him on the potential tax implications as well as the ISA limit changes and the way in which you can pay into ISAs such as cash or investment.

 It was also decided to switch a percentage of Mr X’s pension plan from investment funds to a cash fund for the short term.
 This would allow him to plan with more certainty with this part of his retirement plan.
 In the meantime, he can continue to pay into this plan as the contributions still attract 40% tax relief.
 Then, when the time comes for him to finish work, he can make a decision about the remainder of his plan.

 With regard to his existing Investment portfolio it was decided to keep these invested in the same funds and to look at adding to this portfolio as and when he could.
 He would also have the added benefit of being able to generate additional income if needed from an extremely tax-efficient product.